 Revealing hidden photos means “Seeing someone’s photos that are somewhere public but not visible to you”.

-As an example, your friend uploaded a group photo publicly and tagged you into the photo which would be visible to you, your friends and everyone who check your friend’s photos.
+As an example, your friend uploaded a group photo publicly and tagged you in the photo which would be visible to you, your friends, and everyone who checks your friend’s photos.

-By any chance, if someone wants to see your photos where you are tagged in, then first they have to check all of your friend’s photos which is hectic and impossible if your friend list is hidden.
+By any chance, if someone wants to see your photos where you are tagged, then first they have to check all of your friend’s photos which is hectic and impossible if your friend list is hidden.

 Follow these steps to See Hidden Photos of Someone on Facebook.

-1. Go to the timeline of the person whose photos you want to see.
+1. Go to the timeline of the person whose hidden photos you want to reveal.

 It should be like https://www.facebook.com/username

-2. Now you have to find the numeric Facebook ID of that user, to do so you can head toward this article where you can find several ways to get the numeric ID with simplest tricks available.
+2. Now you have to find the numeric Facebook ID of that user.
+To do so you can head toward this article, where you can find several ways to get the numeric ID with the simplest tricks available.